 Pollution can also impact ground water and make it unfit for some uses.
 Watersheds were evaluated for ground water quality impairment for the Nebraska Unified Watershed Assessment.
-This evaluation considered contamination by nitrate and pesticides and administrative orders and notice of violations for public drinking water supplies issued by the Nebraska Health and Human Services - Division of Public Health.
+This evaluation considered contamination by nitrate and pesticides and administrative orders and notice of violations for public drinking water supplies issued by the Department.
 The SRF program will utilize information obtained from the Nebraska Water Quality Management Report, as prepared in accordance with Neb.
 Rev. State Statute 46-1304, and use the information to award additional points using the following assessment:

 Indication of Water Quality Impairment System Code Priority Points

-Water Body Assessment Category Listed in Surface Water Quality Integrated Report
+Water Body Assessment Category Listed in Surface Water

+Quality Integrated Report

 Category 4A or 4B Z 20

 Category 5 AA 20

-Nebraska Unified Watershed Assessment, Ground Water Quality Resource Component Weighted Value
+Nebraska Unified Watershed Assessment, Ground Water Quality

+Resource Component Weighted Value

 100 Points BB 20

 50 Points CC 10